vial-kb/vial-kb.github.io/docs/manual/building/install.md

 layout: default
 title: Installing Vial from source
 grand_parent: User manual
-parent: Advanced
+parent: Building from Source
 nav_order: 1
 ---

 > Important
 > {: .label .label-red }
-> The Vial project does not provide support for building firmware; please contact your vendor or community forums (like the [Discord](https://discord.gg/zNKEUXTKwF) or [r/olkb](https://www.reddit.com/r/olkb/)) for assistance.
+> **The Vial project strongly recommends using vendor-supplied firmware.** Building from source is an advanced, unsupported workflow.
+The project does not provide build assistance or troubleshoot custom firmware.
+For help, contact your keyboard vendor or community forums (like the [Discord](https://discord.gg/zNKEUXTKwF) or [r/olkb](https://www.reddit.com/r/olkb/)).

 # Installing Vial from source

 This section details the process of compiling Vial firmware from source and flashing it to your keyboard.
-In many cases, compiling Vial firmware yourself is unnecessary.
+For most users, compiling Vial firmware is unnecessary.
 Keyboard vendors typically preload Vial or provide precompiled binaries that can be applied directly (in which case skip ahead to [Flashing firmware](#flashing-firmware)).

-However, manual compilation is required if you intend to:

-* Install Vial on a keyboard lacking official vendor support.

-* Upgrade an existing installation to the latest version.

-* Customize a build of Vial.

 > Note
 > {: .label .label-green }
 > If you just want to download the Vial application to configure a keyboard that already has Vial support, go to the [Download Page]({% link download.md %}).
 This guide is for building the firmware from source.

+**Who is this for?** This section is intended for keyboard designers, firmware developers, and advanced users who need to build from source for specific reasons, including porting a new keyboard, enabling features, or testing a firmware contribution.

 ## Setting up your build environment

 To compile Vial firmware sources, you must first set up a functioning build environment.
-Vial firmware reuses QMK's build system, so the steps here are basically to install QMK, then switch over to using Vial's sources.
+Vial firmware reuses QMK's build system, so the steps here are to install QMK, then switch over to using Vial's sources.

 Compiling Vial firmware requires some basic knowledge of how to use a command line environment—a bit more than just `qmk compile`.
 If you are unfamiliar with commands such as `cd` and `pwd`, please read through [this basic primer](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line#basic_built-in_terminal_commands) to learn the commands you'll need to know.